SkyAlumny/TTY-BACKEND/README.md

 | 200  | Valid Login                                      |
 | 401  | Password invalid (E-Mail is on the Database)     |
 | 404  | E-Mail not found (E-Mail is not on the Database) |

+#### Status Bot
+Make sure to insert the Channel ID at config.json where you want the status message The Status Bot is build to send the embed to a channel that is completly empty and the only messages should be the message from the Bot

 more soon